-- The Organ Scholar's Head of Department is the Director of Music, although some of his/her work will be directed and overseen by the Organist and/or the Sub-Organist. - The Scholarship fee is \pounds 6,000 per annum, payable monthly through the payroll (subject to tax and NI), is tenable on an academic yearly basis, and is offered on the basis of a fixed term contract of one year. - The role of Assistant Choir Librarian carries an additional fee of £2,500 per annum. - Music theory teaching, if required, is paid by the hour at the Cathedral School's rate for peripatetic music teachers. - Additional fees may be earned from playing for special services and events, teaching at the Cathedral School and accompanying the St Paul's Cathedral Chorus in rehearsals. - The Chapter undertake to assist with the cost of organ lessons up to the value of £450 (£150 per term) and there is also a book/music grant available of £450 (£150 per term). - Any appointment will be subject to an Enhanced Disclosure from the Disclosure and Barring Service. - The appointment is subject to a probationary period of three months. - Upon commencement of service you will be covered by a Life Assurance policy, which in the event of your death in service would pay to your dependants a sum currently equivalent to four times your basic annual salary. - There is a qualifying workplace pension scheme in place.
+- The Organ Scholar's Head of Department is the Director of Music, although some of their work will be directed and overseen by the Organist and/or the Sub-Organist. - The 2020/21 Scholarship fee is available on application to Angela Palotai (contact details below).
+This contract is offered on the basis of a fixed term contract of one year. - The role of Assistant Choir Librarian carries an additional fee. - Music theory teaching and organ teaching, if required, are paid by the hour at the Cathedral School's rate for peripatetic music teachers. - Additional fees may be earned from playing for special services and events, teaching at the Cathedral School and accompanying the St Paul's Cathedral Chorus in rehearsals. - The Chapter undertake to assist with the cost of organ lessons up to the value of £450 (£150 per term) and there is also a book/music grant available of up to £450 (£150 per term). - Any appointment will be subject to an Enhanced Disclosure from the Disclosure and Barring Service. - The appointment is subject to a probationary period of three months. - Upon commencement of service you will be covered by a Life Assurance policy, which in the event of your death in service would pay to your dependants a sum currently equivalent to four times your basic annual salary. - There is a qualifying workplace pension scheme in place.
 Staff will be assessed under auto enrolment rules and if eligible, are automatically enrolled into the scheme.
 Those who are not automatically enrolled will have the option of voluntarily opting in if they meet the necessary conditions. - The Chapter's provisions for sick pay, holiday pay, discipline and grievance apply. - St Paul's Cathedral is a non-smoking workplace.